WICG/turtledove/FLEDGE.md

 #### 5.1 Seller Reporting on Render

-The seller's JavaScript (i.e. the same script, loaded from `decisionLogicUrl`, that provided the `scoreAd()` function) can also expose a `reportResult()` function, which is called for both the top-level seller worklet and the component auction worklet with the winning bid, if applicable:
+The seller's JavaScript (i.e. the same script, loaded from `decisionLogicUrl`, that provided the `scoreAd()` function) can also expose a `reportResult()` function, which is called for both the top-level seller worklet and the component auction worklet with the bid that won the top-level auction, if applicable.
+Any sellers in component auctions whose top-scoring bids did not win the top-most auction will not have their ReportResult() methods invoked.

 ```